-The Maritime SDG Accelerator is an intense business development programme as part of Danish Maritime and UNDP's project "The Sustainable Development Goals - a new platform in the maritime industry".
-The platform aims to accelerate maritime companies' work to develop new business solutions under the auspices of the Sustainable Development Goals (SDGs).
-The Maritime SDG Accelerator starts at the beginning of 2021 and lasts just over one year with 10 Danish maritime companies across the Blue Denmark with customized tools from UNDP's SDG Accelerator for SMEs programme.
+The Maritime SDG Accelerator is an intense business development programme as part of Danish Maritime and UNDP's project "The Sustainable Development Goals (SDGs) - a new platform in the maritime industry".
+The platform aims to accelerate maritime companies' work to develop new business solutions under the auspices of the SDGs.
+The Maritime SDG Accelerator kicks off at the end of June 2021 will run until end of the year with 10 Danish maritime companies across the Blue Denmark with customized tools from UNDP's SDG Accelerator for SMEs programme.

-1. Promote sustainable innovation in maritime companies and develop at least one SDG solution, be it a product, service or business model.
+1. Promote sustainable innovation in maritime companies and develop at least one SDG solution per company - a product, a service, or a new sustainable business model.

 2. Use sustainable innovation as a basis for creating a broader understanding of how maritime companies can work with social and environmental sustainability, both locally and globally.

 3. Create a model that can inspire maritime companies outside the programme to get started with integrating the SDGs in their business.

 The participating companies will work through a tested methodology and receive guidance to develop new SDG business solutions that address the challenges embedded in the SDGs.